 Every July, Pamplona offers an exciting chance to get gored.
-While deaths at this event in Spain are relatively rare -- there have been an estimated 13 in the last hundred years -- the risk of getting injured is very real, with more than 100 in 2016 alone.
-LESS EXTREME ALTERNATIVE: Share the street with thousands of sheep during Madrid's annual Transhumance Festival.
+Less extreme alternative: Share the street with thousands of sheep during Madrid's annual Transhumance Festival.

 Mushers race through 1,000 miles of beautiful Alaskan landscape in the annual Iditarod Sled Dog Race.

 It takes at least eight days to complete the 1,000-mile journey which generally features falling snow, high winds and temperatures dropping to -50 C (-58 F).

 For the canines completing it, never has "Good dog!" been so earned.